azerothcore/acore-cms/docs/README.md

 $ npm run docker:start
 ```

-### On Windows:

-Open your command prompt (PowerShell, for example), navigate to the repository folder and issue the command:
+Open your command prompt terminal (on Windows is for example PowerShell), navigate to the repository folder and issue the command:

 ```
 docker-compose up